jimbaker/tagstr/pep.rst

 Valid Tag Names
 ---------------

-The tag name can be any name that isn't already an existing valid string or bytes prefix, as seen in the `lexical analysis specification
+The tag name can be any undotted name that isn't already an existing valid string or bytes prefix, as seen in the `lexical analysis specification
 <https://docs.python.org/3/reference/lexical_analysis.html#string-and-bytes-literals>`_,
 Therefore these prefixes can't be used as a tag: